Rhino Dehorning in South Africa and the Path to Survival

 You may wonder if the horn removal somehow alters the behaviour of a rhino?
 Observation of interactions between dehorned rhinos and those with horns have shown no difference in their behaviour or aggressiveness.

 The adjoining Kruger National Park management has also followed suit but faces greater challenges due to the huge park area (nearly 20,000 square kilometres) which is coupled with massive operational costs.
 Kruger’s approach has been to only dehorn selected female rhinos.
+(Click here for an awesome video of the animals of Kruger and their antics)

 Two white rhino in Kruger National Park